Skip to main content

 Use the instructions Create a global router.

-1. Create a ticket with a request to create a public cloud docking private subnet that will connect the service Edge router to your (client) Edge router.
+1. Create a ticket requesting the creation of a public cloud docking private subnet that will connect the service Edge router to your (customer) Edge router.
 In the ticket, specify:

 • The way to connect the public cloud to the global router is the second way;

-• The ID of the global router can be found in control panels under Network servicesSelectel Global Router → router page → the field under the router name;
+• Global router ID, can be viewed in the control panel under Network ServicesSelectel Global Router → router page → router page → field under router name;

-• the desired subnet gateway, this address will be assigned to the service Edge router — in the example 10.0.0.1;
+• desired subnet gateway, this address will be assigned to the Service Edge router — in the example 10.0.0.1;

 • the desired IP address for the Edge client router from the docking subnet — in the example 10.0.0.2;